LGBTQ+ Care: Training and Resources for Nurses

 It may come as a surprise that accredited nursing schools in the U.S. do not always require training or coursework related to disparities in healthcare for LGBTQ+ patients.
 Nurses' HEALE, a program that equips nurses to care for the elder LGBTQ+ population, points out there is currently no mandate to address inequity in LGBTQ+ care within a nursing curriculum.
 However, because this community does experience a higher rate of disparity in access to healthcare, most providers agree that LGBTQ+ healthcare should be covered in training.

-On this page, you will find a selection of continuing education courses designed to give nurses the culturally competent skills and knowledge they need to provide more equitable care and create welcoming environments for their LGBTQ+ patients.
+On this page, find a selection of continuing education courses designed to give nurses the culturally competent skills and knowledge they need to provide more equitable care and create welcoming environments for their LGBTQ+ patients.
 These courses cover a range of topics, including why sexuality education is a must for adolescents, using more inclusive language, and understanding how to manage specific conditions.

 Most programs are accredited and provide continuing nursing education (CNE) credits and contact hours that apply toward license renewal requirements.
 Nurses in Washington, D.C., for example, must complete LGBTQ+-specific continuing education.
 Before enrolling in any program for credit, confirm that your state's board of nursing will accept it.

 The National LGBTQIA+ Health Education Center is committed to preparing healthcare providers to deliver the most optimal care to LGBTQIA+ people via a selection of online webinars and self-paced learning modules.
 Both the webinars and modules are eligible for higher education credit, with most counting for CNE or continuing medical education (CME) credits.